top of page

 • High UV exposure and heat

-• Heavy rain and tropical storms
+• Heavy rain and tropical storms, especially near the coast

-• Coastal humidity and moisture
+• Sub-tropical humidity and moisture

 The right underlayment improves your roof’s lifespan and helps prevent leaks, mold, and structural damage.
 It can also impact how your roof performs during a storm—and whether it meets local building codes or insurance requirements.